Stockton–Los Angeles Road: Southern route to the goldfields

-Once in the San Joaquin Valley the route proceeded north following the eastern foothills of the Sierras, crossing the various creeks and rivers near these eastern foothills of the Sierra's to avoid the marshes in the valley, until they reached the goldfields of the Mother Lode.
+Once in the San Joaquin Valley the route proceeded north following the eastern foothills of the Sierras, crossing the various creeks and rivers near these eastern foothills of the Sierra's to avoid the marshes in the valley, until reaching the goldfields of the Mother Lode.

-Also in 1853, a Los Angeles businessman, Henry Clay Wiley installed a windlass atop the Fremont Pass to speed and ease the ascent and descent of the steep Santa Clara Divide, and built a tavern, hotel and stable nearby.
-In 1854, Wiley sold out to Sanford and Cyrus Lyon and it began to be called Lyon Station.
-At the same time Phineas Banning obtained the business of supplying Fort Tejon.
+Also in 1853, Los Angeles businessman Henry Clay Wiley installed a windlass atop the Fremont Pass to speed and ease the ascent and descent of the steep Santa Clara Divide, and built a tavern, hotel and stable nearby.
+In 1854, Wiley sold out to Sanford and Cyrus Lyon and it began to be called Lyons' Station.
+At the same time, Phineas Banning obtained the business of supplying Fort Tejon.
 The Castac Pass now became known as the Fort Tejon Pass.

 In the next few years, settlements and miners camps gradually spread along this route along the Sierra foothills looking for new gold mines.
-Cattle and horses from Southern California, were driven north along the route and immigrants and teamsters continued to follow it.
+Cattle and horses from Southern California were driven north along the route and immigrants and teamsters continued to follow it.
 Ferries began to be established at the various crossing places.